-Before I worked with writers, I spent decades in communications and project management, helping people navigate complexity, clarify what mattered most, and move forward when the stakes were real.
-That work taught me how to shape meaningful material, make thoughtful decisions, and build structure around things that carry weight.
+Before I worked with writers, I spent decades as a communications strategist — helping organizations and individuals clarify what mattered most, find the right message, and move forward when the stakes were real.
+That work taught me how to shape meaningful material, make smart decisions under pressure, and build structure around things that carry weight.

 I also know this work from the inside.